kapslocker/NumericalMethods/README.md

 # NumericalMethods
-The repo contains imolementations of some standard numerical methods taught in the course MTL107 at IIT Delhi.
+The repo contains implementations of some standard numerical methods taught in the course MTL107 at IIT Delhi.